Application process for registration

 Environment 3 (E3) – Outside built-up areas with extreme risk factors e.g. long steep roads with precipitous drop offs; high volumes of heavy vehicle traffic at high speeds; narrow, unsealed, winding, undivided roads; blackspots, climate conditions such as fog, snow and ice.

-Once you have read the above information, download the application form as a pdf or Word document:
+Once you have read the above information, download the application form:

 There is no fee to lodge this application.